Alecu Beldiman: Death and legacy

 In reality, Beldiman was at odds with the new regime.
 As one of the more conservative boyars, he clashed with the monarch.
 In March 1824, with Dimachi and others, he authored a letter of protest against Prince Sturdza, which was addressed to his overlord, Sultan Mahmud II.
 During the same year, he was briefly imprisoned for his disobedience.
 Confined inside Tazlău Monastery, he produced his final set of poems, Stihuri ("Verse").
 These are patriotic in tone, but noticeably skeptical of nationalism, explaining that, even though the Phanariotes had lost power, bad customs survived through native boyars; unusually in his context, he sided with the lower classes against the aristocrats.
 Several lines refer to the harsh conditions faced by travelers, noting that rainstorms had rendered infernal his trip to Tazlău.
 Stylistically, the Stihuri resemble both Neoclassicism and early Romantic poetry, introducing elements later found in works by Barbu Paris Mumuleanu.

 Beldiman was ultimately released and made a discreet return to politics, living in relative seclusion for the rest of his life.
 His last published translation came out in 1824.
 It was a first volume of William Coxe's Travels into Poland, Russia, Sweden and Denmark, taken from a French version by Paul Henri Mallet.
 He died in January 1826, or at, earliest, December 1825—according to fellow writer Dimitrie Pastiescul, he still held a pen in his hand when this occurred.
 Buried at his family's favorite church of Talpalari, Beldiman left a large number of manuscripts, which were reportedly sold by the pound to a local collector.
 Both Dumitrache and Filip survived their brother's death, the former dying in 1831.
 Filip, better known under his monastic name "Filaret", was appointed Bishop of Roman and carateker of the Moldavian Metropolis.
 In 1842, he served as administrator of Moldavia, filling in for Prince Mihail Sturdza.

 From his Romano marriage, Alecu had a daughter.
 Known as either Pulheria or Profira, she married into the Cantacuzino family.
 She was famous for raising her husband's illegitimate son, the half-Romani Dincă, who was formally her house slave.
 Her refusal to manumit him, and his subsequent suicide, resulted in mass support for abolitionism.
 Alecu's son, Vasile Beldiman, married a Mavrocordatos.
 His only notable public office was that of Caretaker (Epitrop) of Moldavian schools.
-His wife Elena sold the Beldiman house in Păcurari to boyar Lupu Balș; it changed hands and served various functions until being demolished in 1966.
+His wife Elena Greceanu sold the Beldiman house in Păcurari to boyar Lupu Balș.
+It was demolished to make way for the Jockey Club Palace, itself demolished in 1966.
 Vasile died in 1853, and was survived by a son, Alexandru Beldiman, who was the head of Romanian Police and close friend of the United Principalities' first Domnitor, Alexandru Ioan Cuza.
 In this capacity, he failed to prevent Cuza's toppling by the "monstrous coalition" of February 1866, and came to oppose the regime of Carol I, founding the left-wing newspaper Adevărul.
 Cornești, still owned by this branch of the family, was passed to poet Dimitrie Anghel, and later to the Mavrocordatos.